wp-plugins/skype-online-status/readme.txt

 == Changelog ==

 = 2.8 =
-* New skypeCheck script for Windows7 / IE8 compatibility
+* new skypeCheck script for Windows7 / IE8 compatibility
-* Skype button shortcode in posts and pages can now handle options like skype_id to override default settings.
+* new shortcode in posts and pages can handle options like skype_id to override default settings
+* load skypeCheck script only when needed

 = 2.7.9.1 =
 * bugfix: back-end style and script load